 While the whistles of passing trains, the crack of pick and shovel, the call to trenches and the shabby shanty towns have gone, the SOL remains and so do the stories.

-Tunnels standing the test of time, bridges and viaducts of incredible engineering, abandoned mines and roller coaster hillsides, Forgotten World Adventures is privileged to share this unique part of New Zealand’s history, come join us we’d love to share it with you.
+Tunnels standing the test of time, bridges and viaducts of incredible engineering, abandoned mines and roller coaster hillsides, Forgotten World Adventures is privileged to share this unique part of New Zealand’s history, come join us one of our fantastic Rail Cart tours.
+We’d love to share it with you.